sap-contributions/apache-tomee/README.md

     ├── ...
 ```

-### Dynamic System Properties

-Tomee supports property replacement in its [configuration files](https://tomcat.apache.org/tomcat-9.0-doc/config/systemprops.html).
-These system properties can be configured in two ways:

-  1. Use of `BPL_TOMEE_ENV_*` environment variables at launch time.
-  2. Configured from a binding with `BPL_TOMEE_BINDING_NAME`.
+### Environment Property Source
+When the Environment Property Source is configured, configuration for Tomcats [configuration files](https://tomcat.apache.org/tomcat-9.0-doc/config/systemprops.html) can be loaded
+from environment variables.
+To use this feature, the name of the environment variable must match the name of the property.

 ## Bindings
 The buildpack optionally accepts the following bindings: